vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/22_MAGIC_IN_THE_RITUAL/8_The_Magic_Sacrifice.md

 6

 pp. 220 ff.
 The conjuring up of souls to use them against the living is recorded only late, e. g.
 SVB. iii.
 6. 12; the same text tells (iii.
-7. 9) how to bring up demons who give five Kārṣāpaņas, which never fail to return to their owner, so long as he does not part with all at one time.
+7. 9) how to bring up demons who give five Kārṣāpaṇas, which never fail to return to their owner, so long as he does not part with all at one time.

 AV. i.
 8; RV. x.
 159. 4; 174.
 KauŚ. cxvi.
 See above, Part II, Chap.
 11, §7; Hillebrandt, Rituallitteratur, pp. 185, 186.